 Article 4.7.1 OER stipulates that the period of validity of passed examinations and obtained exemptions is in principle unlimited, but that the Examination Board can decide that an examination or exemption will expire if it has been obtained longer than six (bachelor) or three (master) years ago and knowledge, insight and/or skills are demonstrably obsolete.

-If you are currently studying as a bachelor's student for six years or longer or as a master student for three years or longer and you do not expect to graduate before 1 September 2019, please consult the overview validity bachelor examinations (only in Dutch) or the overview validity master examinations (in Dutch) / the overview validity master examinations (only concerning foreign students) to see if as of 1 September 2019 the validity of one or more courses will expire.
+If you are currently studying as a master student for three years or longer and you do not expect to graduate before 1 September 2020, please consult the overview Validity master examinations (see Documents in the column on the right) to see if as of 1 September 2020 the validity of one or more courses will expire.